Foothills of the San Gabriel Valley: Geography

-The ranges are roughly parallel the San Andreas fault to the north over the San Gabriel Mountains' ridgeline.
+The ranges are roughly parallel the San Andreas Fault to the north over the San Gabriel Mountains' ridgeline.
 They are generally along the Interstate 210 freeway, giving it the name "Foothill Freeway".
 The Interstate 210 and State Route 210 freeway covers 86 miles, between Sylmar in the west, through the foothills and San Gabriel and Pomona Valleys, to Redlands in the east.
+The Foothill Freeway superseded a highway known as Foothill Boulevard.